Takeaways from the fourth Republican presidential debate | Politics

 HALEY IN THE BARREL Former United Nations Ambassador Nikki Haley isn’t leading the Republican pack.
 That position belongs to Trump, who once again skipped the debate.

-But in a nod to the momentum Haley has been building over the last several weeks, she was immediately targeted in the first moments of the debate by her rivals on stage, Florida Governor Ron DeSantis and entrepreneur Vivek Ramaswamy.
-Without being prompted, DeSantis accused Haley of not supporting a ban on gender-affirming medical care for transgender youth, something she denied.
+But in a nod to the momentum Haley has been building over the last several weeks, she was repeatedly targeted during the debate by her rivals on stage, Florida Governor Ron DeSantis and entrepreneur Vivek Ramaswamy.
+In the debate's first few moments, DeSantis accused Haley of not supporting a ban on gender-affirming medical care for transgender youth, something she denied.
 Ramaswamy hit Haley on her support from Wall Street donors and her time on the board of Boeing Co.
-"It adds up to the fact that you are corrupt," he said.
+“It adds up to the fact that you are corrupt,” he said.

+It became a theme Ramaswamy stayed with during the course of the evening, even at one point holding up a handmade sign that read "Nikki = Corrupt."
+Haley defended her work for Boeing and mocked her rivals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)